 Porto © Raul Lieberwirth

-Madeira's sister island, Porto Santo, lies 24 miles (39km) northeast of its larger sibling and was actually discovered before Madeira itself.
-In 1418 Portuguese mariners Joao Goncalves Zarco and Tristao Vaz Teixeira stumbled across it while running from a storm.
+Madeira's sister island, Porto Santo, lies 42 miles (68km) northeast of its larger sibling and was actually discovered before Madeira itself.
+In 1418, Portuguese mariners João Gonçalves Zarco and Tristão Vaz Teixeira stumbled across it while running from a storm.

-Unlike Madeira, Porto Santo is rather bleak and barren, but its southern coast is bordered by a lovely five-mile (eight km) stretch of beach fringed with soft golden sand, which, together with its temperate climate, has turned it into a popular holiday resort.
+Unlike Madeira, Porto Santo is rather bleak and barren.
+However, its southern coast is bordered by a lovely 5 mile (8km) stretch of beach fringed with soft golden sand.
+This, together with its temperate climate, has turned Porto Santo into a popular holiday resort.